Hi-5 (American TV series): Format

 Hi-5 is a variety-style series for pre-schoolers that features music as an integral part of its premise.
 The program features five presenters who are collectively known as Hi-5, who perform songs as a group as well as present individual segments.

 The Puzzles and Patterns segment focuses on logical thinking and mathematics, with a puppet named Jup Jup.
 Jup Jup is used to help complete puzzles or solve problems.
 The presenter of the segment Body Move encourages children to participate in movement and dance to develop physical coordination and motor development.
 Linguistics and aural skills are at the center of the Word Play segment.
 Word Play features a puppet named Chatterbox, who assists in the exploration of language through stories and rhymes.
 Shapes in Space focuses on visual and spatial awareness using shapes, color, and everyday materials such as boxes and play dough.
 Musicality is explored through Making Music, with an emphasis on pitch, rhythm, beat, melody, and using a variety of real and pretend instruments.
-The final segment, in which the cast comes together, is entitled Sharing Stories.
+With the exception of Episode 31, the final segment, in which the cast comes together, is entitled Sharing Stories.
 In this segment, the cast tells a story that explores interpersonal relationships and emotions.

-The episodes are bookended with a Song of the Week; a pop-style feature song that corresponds with the weekly theme and sets an educational topic for the week's episodes.
+The episodes begin and end with a Song of the Week, a pop-style feature song that corresponds with the weekly theme and sets an educational topic for the week's episodes.